 August 4.
 I spent the day in Brasov.
 I had a hankering for a latte, and spent too long looking for a good cafe.
 Most had beans from Spain or Italy, both of which seemed very suspect.
 I finally settled on one with beans from Dubai.
 Weird.
 But the latte was good, and I ended up coming back in the evening to catch up on my blog.
 The day was already scalding, and I sought shelter in cool museums and churches.
 No one has A/C in Romania, it seems.
 So you have to depend on the quality of the building material.
 If it’s made of stone, it’ll be cool.
 The Council Square (Piata Sfatului), known to the Saxon population as the Marktplatz, is the heart of the old medieval Brasov.
 In the center lies the Council House, built in 1420.
 The Trumpets Tower is in fact much older, and was used as a watchtower to warn of approaching armies.
 The building was restored after the great fire of 1689.
 The Council House served as meeting place for the town councillors, known as centurions who were the decision makers of that day and who would all have been Saxons.
 It turns out that Romanians were forced to live outside the Brasov city walls and were only allowed in on holidays or fair days.

 The Brasov History Museum has been located in the Council House since the 1950’s.
 It has 3 sections: archaeology, medieval history and modern history.
 I especially liked the models of an apothecary shop, as well as the various guild items, both those things important to the guild (seals, keys, chests, banners, signs, mugs, etc) as well as examples of their work.
 Luckily for me there was information in English, though it was microscopic.
 I don’t remember the details, but hopefully they will become accessible when needed.
 I particularly liked the wooden and porcelain hand-painted apothecary jars that still had the name of remedies like arnica, glycerine, mint, white willow, and opium from days gone by.
 As I read at the skanzen in Sibiu, the people of Romania had little medicine except that provided by nature.
-They may have been lucky, as most medicine at that time was pretty barbaric.
-Barbers were surgeons.
-Literally.
-They were expert cutters.
-As for the archaeological remains, I was interested in those of the Dacians, whose life philosophy had been expressed on the graves in the Merry Cemetery at Săpânța.
-There were Dacian ritual items consisting of a 3 or 4-lobed container, and I wondered at their use and how archaeologists knew this.
+They may have been lucky, medicine at that time was pretty barbaric.
+The barber was the surgeon, and the barber pole represents their cutting knowledge :>.
+I was interested in the archeological remains of the Dacians, whose life philosophy had been expressed through the gaily painted tomb stones (usually wood) of the Merry Cemetery at Săpânța.
+On each headstone was painted and written the story of the person’s life.
+I marveled at a 3 and 4-lobed container that archaeologists said were used as ritual items.
+I wondered at their use and how archaeologists had figured this out.
+So many items of the Minoans in Crete had been misinterpreted by British archeologists.
+Perhaps they had made mistakes here too.

 The Catholic services were replaced with Lutheran ones during the Protestant Reformation, coinciding with the influence exercised by Johannes Honter.
 A statue in memory of Honter was later erected on one side of the building.
 The structure was partially destroyed during a great fire set by invading Hapsburg forces on the April 21, 1689 (during the Great Turkish War).
 Afterwards, it became known as the Black Church.
 A large part of the inner structure was modified during the 18th century, breaking with the original design.
 Honter was important for implementing the Lutheran reform in Transylvania, whose ripples emanated from his parish at the Black Church in Brasov.
 I spent over an hour getting a tour of important features of the church as well as learning about the history of Protestantism in Eastern Europe.
 It was very informative and I left feeling considerably more knowledgeable about the subject.
 The presentation was akin to that I had received at the church where Luther had been questioned by a representative of the pope in Augsburg.